-Note: Only a Head Referee may call a 5 Second Violation.
-Head Referees will perform a verbal countdown (5-4-3-2-1) prior to calling a 5 Second Violation.
+Note: Only a Head Referee may call a 10 Second Violation.
+Head Referees will perform a verbal countdown (10-9-8-7...) prior to calling a 10 Second Violation.

-Note: The Dodgeball must be COMPLETELY behind the opposing team's End Line by the time "5 seconds" has been called.
+Note: The Dodgeball must be COMPLETELY behind the opposing team's End Line by the time "10 seconds" has been called.
+This can be accomplished by rolling or throwing the Dodgeball.

-- iii.
-Penalty for 5 second Violation (per game): - 1.
+- iv.
+Penalty for 10 second Violation (per game): - 1.
 First Violation: All play stops and the Dodgeballs will be divided evenly between the teams.
-Play will continue with "Balls in hand." - 2.
+Play will continue with "Balls in hand."
+Stinger ball goes to the non-violating team. - 2.
 Second Violation: All play stops and a free throw is awarded to the opposing team a penalty in which one player is allowed an obstructed throw at their opponents from the Attack Line without risk of elimination.
 The offending team cannot possess any Dodgeballs in hand during this free throw.
 Additionally, a caught free throw does not result in an out for the thrower. - 3.
 Third Violation: All play stops and one player from the offending team is removed.

-h.
+i.
 Declaring a Winner